konrantos/mern-movie-app/README.md

 MIT License

 ## 📌 Notes
+- The application integrates data from both an external API (TMDB) and a custom backend.
 - The application is fully functional and used as a final course project.
 - All deliverables, database schemas, screenshots and design choices are documented in Greek.